8 Huge Cybersecurity Trends (2022)

 The growing demand for cybersecurity professionals is the overlapping trend for all sections discussed previously, and for good reason.

-According to Google search data, the market for cybersecurity jobs has seen an increase of 376%.
+According to Google search data, the market for cybersecurity jobs has seen an increase of 222% over 10 years.

 The Bureau of Labor Statistics estimates that the cybersecurity industry will grow by over 30% throughout the next decade, making it the fastest-growing industry in the US.

-Some estimates even estimate that the global cybersecurity workforce will have over 3.5 million vacancies by the end of 2021.
+Some estimates even suggested that the global cybersecurity workforce would have over 3.5 million vacancies by the end of 2021.

 Source: Cybersecurity Ventures